Your Guide to the Best Whale Watching in Iceland

 Keen birdwatchers should also keep an eye out for gannets, guillemots, razorbills, cormorants, gulls, kittiwakes, and more, depending on the time of year.

-- View all the fun activities you could add to your Iceland itinerary as well as whale-watching cruises
+- View all the fun activities and day trips to add to your Iceland tour, including whale watching cruises.

 Where to see whales in Iceland